 If you follow either the health or beauty industries in any kind of way, you are probably aware of the existence of pro collagen supplements.
 Perhaps you have heard stories from people who say they have experienced de-ageing in their skin or a reduction in pain in their joints.
-Our own customer reviews are full of stories like this, and there are even some lovely people who say Kollo has helped with conditions like eczema, acne and osteoarthritis.
-These stories are supported by a lot of research that has shown benefits for participants of studies into the effectiveness of collagen supplementations.
-But just what do collagen supplements do in the body and why is the term ‘pro collagen’ so often associated with them?
+Our own customer reviews are full of stories like this.
+There are even some lovely people who say Kollo has helped with conditions like eczema, acne and osteoarthritis.
+There is plenty of support for these stories from research.
+We have observed benefits during studies into the effectiveness of collagen supplementations.
+But just what do collagen supplements do in the body and why is the term pro collagen so often associated with them?

 Get answers by reading on.

 What is collagen, exactly?